 Maksim Hardziyenak: The vision, routines, and organizational structure are nothing when the team isn’t ready to solve challenges.
-And our team is built around solving problems, a team with experience of solving real-life problems to change the lives of real people.
+And our team is built around solving problems, a team with experience in solving real-life problems to change the lives of real people.
 This is how we innovate naturally.
-One of another important thing is that in goscore, it’s ok to make mistakes and learn from them to improve.
+One of the other important things is that in goscore, it’s ok to make mistakes and learn from them to improve.
 We always facilitate research and a “try & error” approach in the everyday worklife.
 We’re not afraid of making mistakes to learn and innovate.

 How the coronavirus pandemic affects your business, and how are you coping?